On My Kids Plate

 My husband Noel was kind enough to guest post and tell you all about how it made it!
 It’s not every day he pops in here, but here he goes!

 It was a special weekend at our house.
-My wife Kristy (who is normally your voice here at On My Kidโ€™s Plate) was having a birthday, and one thing that is true for the kiddo and I is that we always try to make a cute and sentimental gift for these occasions.
-However, the pressure can feel really high to get it right when your wife is a blogger with a huge fan base around the world.
-But I also knew she would appreciate the effort.
+My wife Kristy (who is normally your voice here at On My Kid’s Plate) was having a birthday, and one thing that is true for the kiddo and I is that we always try to make a cute and sentimental gift for these occasions.

 We’ve done some great DIY kids gifts in the past together and they always make great gifts.
 The kid loves to make crafts so it’s a great way to connect.
-Weโ€™ve had a hectic couple of months with moving, so I had to do something special.
+We’ve had a hectic couple of months with moving, so I had to do something special.
 To keep the kiddo excited I needed this birthday DIY gift it to be a cool experience for the kiddo.
 After browsing online a bit, I was inspired by finding rainbow melted crayon art made out of leftover crayons.

 Our kid loves to color, so we used this as a way to recycle some old crayons and buy her a new 64-count Crayola box.
 We bought an 11×14 canvas and used our high-temp hot glue gun for this project.
-We started by picking out which crayons we wanted to use and making sure they lined up across the whole top of the canvas, and then we peeled them together.

 A child creating unwrapping crayons and laying them on a canvas

 I attached the crayons with a high-temperature glue gun.
 I used the high-temp because I planned on melting the crayons in the oven.
-Hair dryers are often used, but I didnโ€™t think it looked as nice or as much like rain as it could.
-I lined a baking tray (one with a lip!) with parchment paper and propped the top of the canvas up on an oven-safe pan.
+Hair dryers are often used, but I didn’t think it looked as nice or as much like rain as it could.

-Please note!: the metal mixing bowl I used to prop it up cannot be used for food now that it has been used for a craft as wax dripped on it.
+Please note!: The metal mixing bowl I used to prop it up cannot be used for food now that it has been used for a craft as wax dripped on it.
 So use an oven-safe bowl you don’t mind being melted on or pick up an inexpensive one like this one.
 You can also cover your bowl in tinfoil to keep the bowl from being covered in wax.

 I tried to cover the spot where I planned to put the picture with painters tape, but the crayon seemed to drip there anyways.
 If I was to do this again I’d just skip this step.
 I think it had to do with using the oven instead of using a hair dryer like some tutorials show.